joogps/SlideOverCard/README.md

 }
 ```

+And that's it!
+It just works.
 In this case, `$isPresented` is a boolean binding.
 This way you can dismiss the view anytime by setting it to `false`.

 ## Extra steps
 <details>